Hari-BME/Finger-Distance-Measurement/README.md

 ## Usage Instruction

-1. Provide the path to the video file when prompted.
+## Description

+The `calculate_thumb_to_index_finger_distance` function in the code calculates the distance between the thumb and index finger based on the hand landmarks detected by the MediaPipe library.
+The calculation requires the following variables:

-2. Enter the known distance from the camera to the step length measurement in centimeters.
+- `KNOWN_DISTANCE`: The known distance from the camera to the finger in centimeters.
+This can be measured using a measuring tape or any other reliable method.

-3. Enter the known height of the step length measurement in centimeters.
+- `KNOWN_HEIGHT`: The known height of the finger from the camera in centimeters.
+This is the distance from the camera lens to the tip of the finger and can be measured using a measuring tape or any other reliable method.

+- `FOCAL_LENGTH`: The focal length of the camera used in millimeters.
+This determines the field of view and perspective of the camera.
+The focal length can usually be found in the camera specifications or obtained from the manufacturer.

+## Usage

+1. Install the required libraries by running `pip install -r requirements.txt`.

+2. Run the script `finger_distance_measurement.py`.

+3. Choose the video file or use the webcam to capture the hand gestures.

+4. Provide the path to the video file when prompted.

-4. Enter the focal length of the camera used.
+5. Enter the known distance, known height, and focal length when prompted.

-5. Choose whether to resize the output display.
+6. Choose whether to resize the output display.
 If yes, enter the desired width and height.

-6. Enter the waitkey value to control the display duration (0 to pause indefinitely, or a positive integer for milliseconds).
+7. Enter the waitkey value to control the display duration (0 to pause indefinitely, or a positive integer for milliseconds).

+8. The calculated distance between the thumb and index finger will be displayed in centimeters.

-7. Press 'q' to exit the program.
+9. Press 'q' to exit the program.

 ## Troubleshooting